 As is often the case in a small city, White Hall doesn't have a public transportation system that people use for their commute.

 White Hall is a somewhat ethnically-diverse city.
 The people who call White Hall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of White Hall residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in White Hall include Irish, German, Scots-Irish, and Brazilian.
+Important ancestries of people in White Hall include Irish, German, Brazilian, and Scots-Irish.

 The most common language spoken in White Hall is English.
 Other important languages spoken here include Spanish and Arabic.